peterfairfield/anaxis/f/danoi.md

 > ## The Defenders
 > They have a problem in leadership.
 The young king has become drunken and dangerous.
 He is liable to be leathal.
 He is [Belesys](/p/belesys.md)
 > If the shipworks were moved to the end of the lake, and reedboats made with wood frames, a deal with the Danoi can be reached through Belesys.
-Otherwise, the same deal with work with Lesure or with Inajon if they are able to remove Belesys.
+Otherwise, the same deal with work with [Admiral Lesure](/p/lesure.md) or with Inajon if they are able to remove Belesys.

 The Danoi